Call Forwarding or Call Diverting is explained.

-A mobile subscriber has flexibility for call forwarding.
-The feature may be active in different scenarios.
+A mobile subscriber has flexibility for call forwarding type.
+The feature may be active for different scenarios.
 During roaming, a mobile subscriber may lose the signal.
-So he wants to set the call forwarding to his landline number if the phone is not reachable.
+So he wants to set the call forwarding to his landline number if the phone is unreachable.
 Following is the list of call forwarding types.

-When a conditional call forwarding is enabled.
-Call diverting depends on subscriber status.
-Following is the conditional call diversion scenario.
+When conditional call forwarding is enabled, call diverting depends on subscriber status.
+Following are the conditional call diversion scenarios.

 Call forwarding busy:

-A mobile user talking to another person.
-In this the status of the user is busy.
+A mobile user is talking to another person.
+In this, the status of the user is busy.
 At a single time, the user can receive only one call.
-If call forwarding busy is not active, the new call will disconnect.
+If the call forwarding busy is not active, the new call will disconnect.

 In situations where mobile phones get disconnected from the network.
 Call forwarding is not reachable is set.
 Then the forwarded number will start ringing.

-For an incoming call, where the phone keeps ringing for some time, and the call is not picked.
+The phone keeps ringing for some time for an incoming call, and the call is not picked up.
 Now, this call forwarding comes into the picture.
 If a mobile subscriber has activated this call forwarding, then after ringing for some time call forwards to the forwarding number.

 Call forwarding data on HLR:

-Similar to any other service, the subscriber profile on HLR has a call forwarding subscription for each call forwarding type.
-With the subscriber provisioning, call forwarding is in the register state.
-Later a subscriber can enable or disable each call forwarding type.
+Like any other service, the subscriber profile on HLR has a call-forwarding subscription for each call-forwarding type.
+With the subscriber provisioning, call forwarding is in the registered state.
+Later a subscriber can turn each call forwarding type on or off.
 The following are the parameters in the subscriber profile.
 All types are described in GSM 03:08.